 You should also bear in mind that with $500, your only choice will be to trade micro or mini futures contracts.
 The reason is that the price of these instruments moves in ticks, and often, even a change of a couple of ticks in the more expensive instruments might equate a half or even more of your entire portfolio, making the risk exposure too significant.

 While it might seem that traders with $500 in their accounts have their hands tied, the truth is there are ways to become a day trader and trade with more capital than you currently have.

 Get Funded and Increase Your Chances of Success

 There is an alternative to trying to slowly build up a $500 trading account.
-Funded trader programs like The Gauntlet Mini™ are designed as a jumping-off point for traders who are willing to put in the work to learn how to trade but don’t have the funds to really build their account.
-You can start one of these programs for much less than $500, and they can unlock a plethora of opportunities.
+Funded trader programs like The Gauntlet Mini™ are designed as a jumping-off point for traders who are willing to put in the work to learn how to trade but don’t have the funds to really build their accounts.
+You can start one of these programs for much less than $500, and they can unlock many opportunities.

 Let’s take The Gauntlet Mini™, for example.
 For a monthly subscription fee of $150, you get access to a comprehensive educational course by professionals with years of experience.
 However, the program’s main feature is the evaluation that gives a funded trader offer from a prop firm on successful completion.
 Taking it will allow you to trade with a lot more than you otherwise could with just a $500 account.
 Even the largest Gauntlet Mini™ account costs just $350 per month.

 The main benefit of becoming a funded trader is that you will access a professional trading account ranging from $25,000 to $150,000.
 The company offering the funding takes on all of the risks, and in return, they take 20% of the profit.
 You will be able to retain 80% of the earned profits while at the same time you won’t be risking your own capital.